GuyPaddock/guypaddock.github.io/_posts/2017-09-05-decoding-json-parser-errors.md

 822: unexpected token at 'You have exceeded the number of monthly transactions included with your current plan.
 If you need additional transactions, please consider upgrading to a plan that offers additional transactions.
 If you would like to talk to an Account Manager about Enterprise Edition licensing options, please contact sales@mapquest.com.'
 ```

 Notice the difference?
-The only difference was that after the upgrade we were now getting 822 instead of 795 at the start of the message.
-But... what does 795 / 822 actually represent?
+After the upgrade we were now getting `822` instead of `795` at the start of the message.
+But... what does `795` / `822` actually represent?
 An error code?
 The length of the response?
 The line number in the source JSON?
 The line number in Ruby?
-There didn't seem to be any obvious answer -- especially because the error is the same length and much shorter than 822 characters.
+There didn't seem to be any obvious answer -- especially because no matter which version of JSON we're using, the error _message_ is the same length.
+Either way, the message itself is much shorter than 822 characters.

 I also checked the stack for the test-induced exception, to no avail:
 ```